If you are feeling like a little lost child who has lost her best friend and doesn’t know what to do, then welcome to the club.

 When the bonds are broken you actually suffer a double loss to the heart and head.
 The loss of the person and also the loss of the roles you both played in the relationship.
 It takes time and effort to reclaim a life without the relationship and the associated circle of friends that went with it.

 If you are divorced, separated or dumped by a partner you may find it easier to get in touch with your anger over the parting.
+You will want to hire Paterson & Dowding family lawyer to help you get through your divorce case.
 There is usually some dialog that will be ongoing with a lot of if only…. and why didn’t I…?
 Death of a spouse often brings guilt, numbness and a sensation of anxiety over possible financial pressures, effects on children and a wistful wishing of what might have been?

 Healing From a Broken Relationship